 This website is a loan broking service that helps you to find you an established lending institution that agrees in principle to offer you a loan.
-The website introduces you to a broad range of loan products available on our lender partner’s websites.
-You just fill in the application form and we forward you to the first lender who agrees (again, in principle) to offer you a loan.
+The website introduces you to a broad range of loan products available on our lender partner's websites.
+After you fill in the application form, we forward you to a lender who agrees (again, in principle) to offer you a loan, should one come forward.
 The loan amount offered will be based on your needs and circumstances.

 To apply for a loan through this website, you should be a UK resident with a UK bank account and an active debit card linked to that account.
 The active debit card will be set up on a Continuous Payment Authority by the lender to take automatic, recurring payments to clear your loan.
 You should have a regular income too, and we'll need your address details.
 Each of our lender partners will have different requirements past this stage.
 As part of the application process you will be required to complete a creditworthiness and affordability check.